chaseruskin/legoHDL/ROADMAP.md

 - [ ] add default market for default profile (OpenSquare)
 - [ ] add code to default scripts in profile (modelsim, and xsim)

-- [ ] have ability to set top-level entity on release to avoid maybe auto-selecting a top-level implementation wrapper

 - [ ] ? switch behavior of explicitly setting top-level to not try to automatically find top-level testbench associated with the design if the design is passed in (user can always pass in tb)

 - [ ] use M now to make sure we are installing the right block and this block exists (the market must exist)